 - Weight loss can also be a side effect of switching to a plant-based diet.
 This is because people who adopt a vegetarian/vegan diet tend to be more aware of what they are consuming.
 They also tend to avoid processed food or products high in sugar, salt and calories.

 Some people may not be used to the diet high in fiber initially.
 Therefore, it is recommended to start slow, and build up gradually.
-Start by doing a meatless monday – while it might seem like a small amount, it adds up!
-Finally, go check out our vegetarian/vegan program and contact us to see if this program is for you!
+Start by doing a Meatless Monday- while it might seem like a small amount, it adds up!
+Finally, go check out our vegetarian meal plan and/or vegan meal plan and contact us if you’d like ore information.

 Lee, V., McKay, T., & Ardern, C. (2015).
 Awareness and Perception of Plant-Based Diets for the Treatment and Management of Type 2 Diabetes in a Community Education Clinic: A Pilot Study.
 Journal Of Nutrition And Metabolism, 2015, 1-6. http://dx.doi.org/10.1155/2015/236234